nishantwrp/oppia-docs/guide-on-defining-types.md

 ### The interfaces should not begin with `I`
 The interfaces should not have an extra `I`.
 For example `IAnswerStats` should just be `AnswerStats`.

+We use them mainly in the places where we have to define types for objects or dicts.
+Mostly in `*backend-api.service.ts` and `*object.factory.ts` files.

 ## Advanced types
 These are just a few example of Advanced Types that we use.
 For full documentaion go [here](https://www.typescriptlang.org/docs/handbook/advanced-types.html).